Aeration & Overseeding, Slice Seeding, Sod: Comparing New Lawn Methods

 Aeration and overseeding are best done in the fall because weather conditions are ideal for new grass growth.
 While the soil is still warm, the air is cooling.
 This provides the best possible growing conditions for seed germination which, in turns, improves the chance of new grass survival.

-In terms of how of how often you should aerate and overseed, due to the clay soil that is common in the Lehigh Valley, we advise having this service performed annually.
+In terms of how of how often you should aerate and overseed, we advise having this service performed annually.
 This will help ensure that your lawn continues to thrive—both looking and performing its best.

 Choosing a Company for Your Aeration and Overseeding Needs